 Predicting from crowdsourced patterns

-Beyond these data-driven metascience approaches on the JOGL community itself, many projects have emerged on the platform that are focusing on researching and developing data collection methods, analyses, models and simulations to describe and forecast the Covid-19 pandemics.
+Beyond these data-driven metascience approaches on the JOGL community itself, many projects have emerged on the platform that focus on researching and developing data collection methods, analyses, models and simulations to describe and forecast the Covid-19 pandemic.

 One of the most ambitious data analysis projects on JOGL (also on the data-oriented CoronaWhy platform) is data scientist John Urbanik’s Computational Epidemiology Modeling Toolkit (#epimodelingtoolkit): an open source toolkit and data exchange for epidemiologists to develop simulation models for the evolution of Covid-19 in specific situations.
 It’s similar to parallel efforts by contributors to Kaggle’s Covid-19 forecasting challenge, or the academic team behind EpidemicForecasting.org.

 Two other OpenCovid19 Initiative projects, both awarded JOGL micro-grants, tackle pandemic problems using de-identified crowdsourced data on a community scale.
 Their open source approach contrasts with more top-down institutional applications.